GBSEcom/Python/docs/PaymentTokenApi.md

 # create an instance of the API class
 api_instance = openapi_client.PaymentTokenApi()
-content_type = 'application/json' # str | content type (default to 'application/json')
+content_type = 'application/json' # str | Content type. (default to 'application/json')
 client_request_id = 'client_request_id_example' # str | A client-generated ID for request tracking and signature creation, unique per request.
 This is also used for idempotency control.
-We recommend 128-bit UUID format. api_key = 'api_key_example' # str |
-timestamp = 56 # int | Epoch timestamp in milliseconds in the request from a client system.
-Used for Message Signature generation and time limit (5 mins). payment_tokenization_request = openapi_client.PaymentTokenizationRequest() # PaymentTokenizationRequest |
-message_signature = 'message_signature_example' # str | Used to ensure the request has not been tampered with during transmission.
+We recommend 128-bit UUID format. api_key = 'api_key_example' # str | Key given to merchant after boarding associating their requests with the appropriate app in Apigee. timestamp = 56 # int | Epoch timestamp in milliseconds in the request from a client system.
+Used for Message Signature generation and time limit (5 mins). payment_tokenization_request = openapi_client.PaymentTokenizationRequest() # PaymentTokenizationRequest | Accepted request types: PaymentCardPaymentTokenizationRequest and ReferencedOrderPaymentTokenizationRequest. message_signature = 'message_signature_example' # str | Used to ensure the request has not been tampered with during transmission.
 The Message-Signature is the Base64 encoded HMAC hash (SHA256 algorithm with the API Secret as the key.)
 For more information, refer to the supporting documentation on the Developer Portal. (optional) authorization = 'authorization_example' # str | The access token previously generated with the access-tokens call.
-Use the format 'Bearer {access-token}'. (optional) region = 'region_example' # str | The region where client wants to process the transaction (optional)
+Use the format 'Bearer {access-token}'. (optional) region = 'region_example' # str | Indicates the region where the client wants the transaction to be processed.
+This will override the default processing region identified for the client.
+Available options are argentina, brazil, germany, india and northamerica.
+Region specific store setup and APIGEE boarding is required in order to use an alternate region for processing. (optional)

 try:
     # Create a payment token from a payment card.